 Notes: Occupational scores are based on occupations reported by prime age adults (age 18-55) and reflect the median income of all people in the same occupation (based on 1950s incomes) in hundreds of dollars.
-The event study window is from 5 decades prior to university establishment to 12 decades after; panel is unbalanced.
-Dynamic DiD specifications include county fixed effects, census year fixed effects, fixed effects for decades relative to university establishment, and decade event time indicators interacted with treatment.
+The event study window is from 6 decades prior to university establishment to 15 decades after; panel is unbalanced.
+DiD specifications are estimated using the Callaway and Sant'Anna (2021) estimator.
 Standard errors are clustered at the county level.
+Bars show 95% confidence intervals.